Retail Efficiency: Tips for the Creation of Best Practices

 4. District managers know employees' names

-The best district managers know the names of all employees in their stores.
-They make sure to talk to all of them on a store visit.
+The best district managers know the names of all employees in their stores and make sure to talk to them all when they visit a store.

 Too many come in on a beeline to the manager, where they meet privately and leave without interaction.
 At its heart, retail is a people business, not a process business.